 - Build in GSM/GPRS + 902-927MHz GPS receiver and antenna

-- Support SMS monitoring, positioning and safety alert (optional)
+- Support SMS monitoring, positioning, and safety alerts (optional)

-- Easy way to track your pets or kids when travel biking hiking etc.
+- Easy way to track your pets or kids when traveling biking hiking etc.

-- When the device is out of range with base stations, will report location by sending SMS to the assigned phone number.
+- When the device is out of range with base stations, will report the location by sending an SMS to the assigned phone number.

-2km in open space Free download software for setting up or controlling device.
-Suitable for tracking your kids or pets when traveling, hiking or running etc. Can be used for other purposes, ie. car anti-theft, vehicle monitoring etc.
+2km in open space Free download software for setting up or controlling devices.
+Suitable for tracking your kids or pets when traveling, hiking or running, etc. Can be used for other purposes, ie. car anti-theft, vehicle monitoring, etc.

-Why I bought the device in the first place was because my dog ran away and it would have been nice to know where he was all along.
+Why I bought the device in the first place because my dog ran away and it would have been nice to know where he was all along.
 After looking around I found out that some companies make devices for this sort of thing.
-One in particular was called TK102 and it had everything I needed except that the monthly fees were outrageous.
+One, in particular, was called TK102 and it had everything I needed except that the monthly fees were outrageous.
 It seems like every time you take a step forward there are 10 more steps to be made.
-After much searching I came across landairsea 54 gps tracker which besides being cheaper than the TK102 it looked like a better overall product.
+After much searching, I came across the landairsea 54 GPS tracker which besides being cheaper than the TK102 it looked like a better overall product.

 After trying this for a while it did seem like the device was more sensitive than the average no-name GPS tracker.
 It would take longer than normal before reporting its last known location after moving out of range.

 I’m going to do a quick rundown of the things I like and don’t like about it, as well as anything else that pertains to it.
-If you’re looking for more in depth information on how it works and what all it can do than I’ve already provided you with everything you need.
+If you’re looking for more in-depth information on how it works and what it can do then I’ve already provided you with everything you need.